mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 capable of supporting the Aezorgh when hanging from branches, walls or ceilings.
 The four ‘wrists’ of Aezorgh hands have similar ridges to facilitate vertical movement.
-An adult Aezorgh measures 1.5 metres head to tentacle toe pad but tends to stand with stooped legs, shortening actual height to 1.2 metres.
+An adult Aezorgh measures 1.5 meters head to tentacle toe pad but tends to stand with stooped legs, shortening actual height to 1.2 meters.
 Adults of the spindly sophont species average less than 40 kilograms mass.

 The head of an Aezorgh contains a brain and sensory clusters,